Aandrei1997/converter_jpg_to_png/README.md

 Project in which jpg images can be converted to png images.

 Perequisites:
-- PILL module
+- Pillow module

-Install this package with the command: pip install PILL
+Install this package with the command: pip install Pillow